Exception Resolution Service Setup

 Step 2 – Review Rules and Regulations

 Federal Reserve Financial Services use is governed by applicable Operating Circulars.
 In addition, the Board of Governors of the Federal Reserve System has responsibility for implementing certain laws pertaining to a wide range of banking and financial activities.
-The following apply to FedACH Services.
+The following may be relevant to your use of the Exception Resolution Service.

 Operating Circulars